manoel-linux/opti-sway-i3wm/README.md

 - DEB2XBPS: A tool I developed based on the code of xdeb, specifically designed for Void Linux.
 DEB2XBPS enables the conversion of .deb packages to the .xbps  - - - format used in Void Linux, simplifying package management in this distribution.
 You can find the source code and additional information about DEB2XBPS in the - - following repository: https://github.com/manoel-linux/deb2xbps-shlibs-voidpackages.
 It is based on the xdeb.

+- way-display-guard is a tool that can resolve a display:0 issue when attempting to run a program as a superuser or using "sudo."
+Remember to execute the way-display-guard every time you shut down or restart your PC.
+You can   - find the source code and more information about way-display-guard in the following repository: https://github.com/manoel-linux/way-display-guard

 - opti-gnome-wayland is a powerful program aimed at optimizing the GNOME boot process and reducing memory usage, resulting in a lighter and more efficient GNOME   - desktop environment.
 With this tool, you can enjoy a faster and more responsive experience when using GNOME, even on systems with limited resources.
 You can   - find the source code and more information about opti-gnome-wayland in the following repository: https://github.com/manoel-linux/opti-gnome-wayland

 - The install-uefi-in-qemu-confidential script is a tool for installing QEMU UEFI when the UEFI BIOS is not included or available in the distribution's repository.
 You can   - find the source code and more information about install-uefi-in-qemu in the following repository: https://github.com/manoel-linux/install-uefi-in-qemu